 Vulnerable clients and the asylum process

 Most victims of trafficking are vulnerable.
 Those vulnerabilities may have been present before they were trafficked.
-Indeed, they may well have been targeted by their traffickers because of that vulnerability.
+Indeed, the person is likely to have been targeted by the traffickers because of them.
+We consider here how this vulnerability may be relevant to their asylum interview and appeal hearing.

-Having been forced into exploitative work, with its accompanying violence and abuse, they will be all the more vulnerable by the time they enter the asylum process.
+Having been forced into exploitative work, with its accompanying violence and abuse, the person will be all the more vulnerable by the time they enter the asylum process.
 They are likely to be traumatised and depressed.
-They may have a wide range of other mental health problems including developmental and intellectual disorders.
+They may have a wide range of other mental health problems which may or may not be associated with the trafficking events including addictions, and developmental and intellectual disorders.

 An advisor must assess the extent to which their client will be able to cope with the normal asylum process.
 They may not be able to give a detailed and consistent account of their past because of these difficulties.
 They should not be forced to comply with processes that may traumatise them further and in which they are unable to give a useful account of themselves.